bitcraftlab/wolfing/README.md

 ![Screenshot](wolfing-screenshot.jpg)

-This is the branch of the library that is targetted at **OSX with Mathematica Home Edition**.
+This branch of the library is targetted at **OSX + Mathematica 10 (64bit)**.
+There is also a branch for OSX with Mathematica Home Edition...

 ### Examples